robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-11/2/Activities/11_(Alert)_FTP_File_Extraction/Unsolved/README.md

 2. Using the information presented in the Event Query window, highlight the alert that contains the IP `130.89.149.129`, and answer the following questions:

-    - In the Packet Data window, what was the FTP server response and what type of file was downloaded?
+    - In the Packet Data window, what was the FTP server response and what type of file was downloaded?  **RETR /pub/software/mic/micro535.exe**

-    - What Snort rule triggered this alert?
+    - What Snort rule triggered this alert? **file requested over FTP**

-    - What is the Snort message?
+    - What is the Snort message? **ET INFO .exe File requested over FTP**

-    - What is the direction of traffic flow indicated by this alert?
+    - What is the direction of traffic flow indicated by this alert? **inside to outside**

-    - Looking at the DNS resolution information contained in the IP Resolution Window, in what country is the victim located?
+    - Looking at the DNS resolution information contained in the IP Resolution Window, in what country is the victim located?  **NL**

  3. Switch from Sguil to NetworkMiner, select the **Parameters** tab, and answer the following questions.

     - What username and password did the attacker use to log into the system?

     - Was the login successful?

     - What is the name of the file the attacker tried to install on the victim's machine?

     - Was the file transfer successful?

 4. In NetworkMiner, click on the **Hosts (2)** tab, right-click the IP `130.89.149.129`, and select **Expand All**.
 Answer the following questions.